Ken Blackshaw's Home Page

 Although a military veteran myself, I carried a sign, wrote letters, and attempted to keep our country from attacking Iraq.
 This debacle caused the unnecessary deaths of hundreds of thousands of people and thoroughly disrupted the balance of power in that critical area of the world.
 More on 'Giving Peace a Chance' Below

 About the same year I started a series of bird guides for the island of Nantucket with birding legend, the late Edith Folger Andrews.
-That book, called Birding Nantucket , has been updated eight times with its most recent release in 2014.
+That book, called Birding Nantucket , has been updated nine times with its most recent release in 2021.

 The bar charts are a wonderful feature of this book.
-Click here to see them on-line.
+Click here to download them.

 Here is a current list of all species that are considered 'Accidental' on Nantucket..

 This has mushroomed into a series of eight books about Nantucket's birds -- Birding Nantucket the Series.
 You can see a table of the 229 species described, and where to find them - here AYBN Bird Index.

 From 2003 until 2010 I wrote a weekly column, The Birds of Nantucket, for the Nantucket Independent newspaper.
 Alas, that weekly newspaper has gone out of business.

 Above left, you can see me on a Maria Mitchell Association Barn Owl Banding mission in 2008.
 You can click that picture to go to a page that has a lot of birding web links.
 The picture on the right shows me scoping some ducks on Nantucket's upper harbor from Pocomo.